 Website – https://en.wikipedia.org/wiki/Sark_football_team

 When Spain won the World Cup in 2010, many Catalonians claimed it was really their victory as players such as Iniesta, Xavi, Puyol, Busquets and Pique are all Catalonian.
-Impressively, Catalonia have played over 50 international matches as a country, they once had Johann Cruyff as a manager and over 120 of their players have also played international football for other countries.
+Impressively, Catalonia has played over 50 international matches as a country, they once had Johann Cruyff as a manager and over 120 of their players have also played international football for other countries.
 Of these players, the countries represented include Andorra, Spain, Equatorial Guinea, Serbia and France and more than 50 Catalonian internationals have played in a World Cup.

-With a huge stadium, the Nou Camp and a vociferous support, Catalonia would more than likely qualify for every major tournament, and in the process weakening the Spain national team.
+With a huge stadium, the Nou Camp and vociferous support, Catalonia would more than likely qualify for every major tournament, and in the process weakening the Spain national team.

 Home stadium – Nou Camp, Barcelona